wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 ----------------------------
 To generate the whole documentation, the following utilities need to be installed:

-- *Doxygen*
-- *Doxygen-latex*
 - *Sphinx*
 - *Imagemagick*
 - *rst2man*, which is part of the *python-docutils* package on Debian.

 On debian ::

-   apt-get install doxygen
-   apt-get install doxygen-latex
    apt-get install python-sphinx
    apt-get install imagemagick
    apt-get install python-docutils
+   apt-get install texlive-pictures
+   apt-get install texlive-latex-extra

 Cryptographic tools